vmalv/Binary-Image-Mean-Pixel-Value/README.md

 Text file containing the version information of the Python libraries used.

 - **[CITATION.cff](/CITATION.cff)**
-File containing the appropriate metadata for citing the project.
+File containing the appropriate citation data.
+Please refer to this file if you are citing the project.
 Not required for running the script.

 ### Folders